makerdao/testchain-client/README.md

 ### Events

-As noted in the import of the `client`, we also imported the Event object, which is a constants object listing all events which can be listened to after performing websocket api functions.
+As noted in the import of the `client`, we also imported the Event object.
+This lists all events which can be listened to after performing websocket api functions.

-The source file for all event constants is located under `src/core/ChainEvent.js`.
+The source file for all of these events is located under `src/core/ChainEvent.js`.
 Many of these constants refer to the same string event but by abstracting them to be more human-readable, gives better clarity.

-The client uses the [zen-observable](https://www.npmjs.com/package/zen-observable) library to transform each chain channel into an `observable** object.
+The client uses the [zen-observable](https://www.npmjs.com/package/zen-observable) library to transform each chain channel into an `observable` object.
 An observable object is described as an asynchronous data stream and can be subscribed to at any time.
 We use this object and the event constants to observe the any websocket channel's behaviour and extract information as it comes from this stream.